 Enjoy a colourful sunset onboard a sunset cruise.
 Watch out for dolphins along the way and see historic sights such as the lighthouse and the Victorian homes at waterfront.

 Among the top spots are Bahia Honda State Park, Key Largo, and Biscayne Bay.
-Toast your adventures with a beachside margarita (or three) – and stop by Key West where the nightlife rivals its sea life.
+Toast your adventures with a beachside margarita (or three) – and stop by

 The Gardens Hotel - One of the swishest hotels in town, this graceful inn has just seventeen suites decked out in airy Malaysian style with flatscreen TVs, fresh flowers and enormous beds.
 Groves of greenery and orchids envelop the building and hide it from prying eyes.

 Spot bottlenose dolphins on a cruise from Key West.
 An expert guide will explain the marine life to you on this eco-friendly 3-hour tour.